Sisolak defends record as he prepares for bitter 2022 election

 “Whether it’s an economic downturn, whether it’s a natural disaster, whether it’s a shooting in Las Vegas, that, you know, shut down the Strip for a while, whether it’s a pandemic, a lot of things have happened in my life that have negatively impacted gaming,” he said.
 “We need to do what we can to diversify away from just a single industry.
 And I think we’re sending a message that we’re doing that.”

-Contact Capital Bureau reporter Bill Dentzer at bdentzer@reviewjournal.com.
+Contact Capital Bureau reporter Bill Dentzer at bdentzer @reviewjournal.com.
 Follow @DentzerNews on Twitter.